Maclenn77/Maclenn77/README.md

 ### Fun Fact

-For a while, I was payed for doing memes for in a local newspaper. :sweat_smile:
+For a while, I was payed for doing memes in a local newspaper. :sweat_smile:

 ### Contact Info